ripsawridge/site/contents/content/cma/2025/elephant.md

 *Looking up pitch 4, which is less intimidating than it looks thanks to a traverse out left to touch the arete before dealing with the slight overhang of the dihedral at the skyline (5.7/5.8).*

+{% image /cmaimages/2025/3_PXL_20250716_160846707.jpg %}
+*Michael on pitch 4.
+The route followed easy ground down and left in the photo, then up and right to the first gear placement.*

 {% image /cmaimages/2025/12_IMG_4425.jpg %}
 *A look back to Steve at the belay for pitch 4 -- you can see the